hatchet-dev/hatchet-go-quickstart/README.md

 2. Run `docker compose up` to start the Hatchet instance.
 This will take a few minutes, as the docker compose services set up the database and generate the required certificates to connect to the Hatchet instance.
 You can also run `docker compose up -d` to start this in the background.
 Once you start to see output from the `engine` and `api` services, you can move on to the next step.

-3. Run `caddy start` to get an instance running.
-You should be able to navigate to app.dev.hatchet-tools.com and use the following credentials to log in:
+3. You should be able to navigate to [localhost:8020](http://localhost:8020) and use the following credentials to log in:

     ```
     Email: admin@example.com